-I visit Kaoli Mashio on a balmy summer day in July 2023.
+For the first time I visited Kaoli Mashio on a balmy summer day in July 2023.
 Her studio is in the rear courtyard of a building in Düsseldorf.
-Before we enter her small, tidy studio, the artist shows me a plant: shiso, an herb used abundantly in Japanese cuisine, is growing between the bushes opposite the entrance.
-After a brief digression into ethnobotany, we talk about painting and get straight to the works, or rather the series, I’ve come here for: a subject, a motif (or, in this case, primarily a motive), rendered from any number of different perspectives.
+Before she invites me to her tidy studio, the artist shows a plant: shiso, an herb used abundantly in Japanese cuisine, is growing between the bushes opposite the entrance.
+After a brief digression into ethnobotany, we talk about painting and get straight to her works I’ve come here for: a motif rendered from many different perspectives.

-Kaoli Mashio left Japan in 2003, a country whose persistent chasms between modernization and tradition, between public and private, and so on, are evident in many different ways.
-An obsession with new technologies is juxtaposed by a more down-to-earth side—a potential consequence of a shrinking population and economic growth, but also stemming from the fact that there is little need for affectation.
-The further you drive into the countryside here, the more frequently you come across countless rusty, weathered building facades made of corrugated iron, a material that spread across the globe after the British patent expired thanks to the entrepreneur Carl Ludwig Wesenfeld from Barmen in Wuppertal.
-This allowed the material to accelerate the generic convergence of the world in the modernist period—but at the same time, it also represents a revenant of the glass and steel from which the magnificent, formal arcades of the nineteenth century were built, monuments to the era’s promise of transparency.
+Kaoli Mashio left Japan in 2003, a country whose chasms between modernization and tradition, between public and private, are ubiquitous.
+An obsession with new technologies is juxtaposed by a more down-to-earth side—a potential consequence of a shrinking population and economic crisis: The further one drives to the countryside here, the more frequently one comes across rusty, weathered building facades made of corrugated iron, a material that spread across the globe after the British patent expired thanks to the entrepreneur Carl Ludwig Wesenfeld from Barmen in Wuppertal.
+This building material helped to accelerate the generic convergence of the world in the modernist period—but at the same time, it also represents a revenant of the glass and steel from which the magnificent, formal arcades of the nineteenth century were constructed, monuments to the era’s promise of transparency.

-While the initial pictures are still directly inspired by the rusty, brownish color of the facade, those realized later in 2020 gradually shift their focus to skin, and perhaps therefore to the body as the place where memory is contained.
-According to Jan and Aleida Assmann, recalling memories is much less to do with the actual moment being remembered than it is to do with the present from which the past is being reformulated.
+While the initial pictures are still directly inspired by the rusty, brownish color of the facade, they gradually shift their focus to skin, and perhaps therefore to the body as the place where memory is contained.
+According to the Cultural Scientists Jan and Aleida Assmann, recalling memories is much less to do with the actual moment being remembered than it is to do with the present from which the past is being reformulated.
 Mashio’s work on this series also regresses backwards into the future, inching toward a moment in the past that is constantly rejuvenating itself.
 The rusty corrugated iron is also a kind of skin, one that has been beaten by rain, typhoons, and storms.

-Later, the skin colors blur with those of the rust and the sky, while the corrugated iron structure that unites all the images remains a formal constant.
-This also results in a kind of eroticism about the imperfection of these pictures, which demonstrate the rare ability to make light of their own resistance; this can be seen in their porous surfaces, undulating image supports, anarchic paint mixtures of pigment and glue, as well as the outlines of the increasingly dissipated echoes of the corrugated iron structure.
+Over the following years, the skin colors blur with those of the rust and the sky, while the corrugated iron structure remains a constant, no matter how far the painting differ from the initial representation of the façade.
+Occasionally this results in a kind of eroticism about the imperfection of these paintings, which demonstrate the rare ability to mock their own resistance toward conventional notions of beauty; this can be seen in their porous surfaces, undulating image supports, anarchic paint mixtures of pigment and glue, as well as the outlines of the increasingly dissipated echoes of the corrugated iron structure.
 Each picture speaks: soft whispers, groaning murmurs, grating nuances, while a strange candor about the desire to create art emerges—perhaps because each painting is only one part of a larger family.